feleshia33/webdev/README.md

-check it out at,
+check it out at wwww.byfeleshia.com
-wwww.byfeleshia.com